 "Yes I do.
 You earned those cards, and besides, you were right.
 My courage and memories of my father are inside my heart."

-Joey was glad he got through to Mako.
+Joey smiled, glad to have gotten through to Mako.
 "Thank you.
 And don't worry; I'll treat it with respect."

 "You'd better.
 And best of luck in the finals!"